 Place the chocolate chips in a double boiler or in a heatproof bowl over a pot of boiling water.
 Mix with a silicone spatula and melt until smooth.
 Take the chocolate off the heat and set aside.

-Add the flour, baking soda and salt into a big mixing bowl.
+Add the flour, baking powder and salt into a big mixing bowl.
 Mix together well.

 In a separate medium mixing bowl, whisk the aquafaba until it becomes foamy and white.
 Add the brown sugar, oil and vanilla.
 Whisk to combine.